DG-za/firebase-importer/README.md

 1. There are no unit tests
 2. There are limited options available for customisation
 3. It is not particularly user-friendly
-4. It currently requires your database to be insecure to read and write data
+4. It currently requires the logged-in user to have full read / write capabilities for your database(s)

 However, for my purposes these are shortcomings that I can live with.

-## Future plans

-At some point, I will add basic login functionality.
-This should allow you to add data without making your database insecure.

 ## Merge requests